List of One Piece films: One Piece Film: Z

 The 12th One Piece film was released on December 15, 2012.
 As with Strong World, it is overseen by Eiichiro Oda.
 As well, it is the first One Piece film to take place in the New World, after the two-year time-skip.
 Zephyr (referred to as Z), an ex-admiral of the marines and leader of the Neo Navy, steals the Marines stash of "Dyna Stones", powerful explosives, that, when exposed to oxygen, explode with enough force to destroy islands.
 Using these stones, he plans on destroying the 3 End Points (3 volcanoes in the New World that connect to huge lava sources) and flood the New World with lava.
 When he runs into the Straw Hats and one of his subordinates revert Nami, Chopper, Robin, and Brook younger in age.
-It's up to Luffy, his crew, and other unexpected allies to find and stop Z from finishing his plan while having to fight not only the Neo Navy, but the Marines as well.
+It is up to Luffy, his crew, and other unexpected allies to find and stop Z from finishing his plan while having to fight not only the Neo Navy, but the Marines as well.

 The film also portrays the cast wearing Armani Exchange suits in one part of the film, possibly as a promotional campaign.
 This was done in collaboration with the creator of the series, Eiichiro Oda, who selected the outfits designed by Armani Exchange.
 The Shibuya branch of Armani Exchange sells some of the suits in the film.